Gigg1E/O-ni/README.md

 |   ├── permissions.py	  # Not used and will be removed soon
 ├── data/
 │   ├── servers/             # Per-server config/logs
-│   |   ├── sessions.db          # SQLite database for session tracking
+│   |    └──sessions.db          # SQLite database for session tracking
 │   └── logs/
 ├── config/
 |   ├──  config.json              # Main bot config